DataBiosphere/toil/docs/running/running.rst

 For a more detailed example and explanation, we've developed a sample pipeline that merge-sorts a temporary file.

-.. todo:: What is the point of this example?
-It could be used as in introduction to developing a workflow.
-In that case, the structure of the script should be explained.

 Download :download:`the example code <../../src/toil/test/sort/sort.py>`.